getsolus/solus-site.github.io/content/support.md

 	subclass="what-is-our-plan"
 	height="short"
 	header="What is our plan?"
-	description="2016 is dedicated to building upon the work we did for Solus.
-We have a lot of great things on our Roadmap, such as an dynamic switchable graphics, integrated Recovery System, Migration Tools, and Backup Management."
+	description="2017 is dedicated to building upon the work we did for Solus.
+We have a lot of great things on our Roadmap, such as dynamic switchable graphics, integrated Recovery System, Migration Tools, and Backup Management."
 %}}

 {{% banner